 - In late 1944 the commons area served meals to over 300 Italian and German prisoners of war that were housed on campus.

 - Along with acting as a dining hall, the building housed a cannery and granary in the basement until 1961.
-This granary was where the Green and Gold Mililng Company began operating in 1932.
-Students worked in the mill to ear money for their education, making flour and Green and Gold Cereal, which was sold throughout Montana and Wyoming.
+This granary was where the Green and Gold Milling Company began operating in 1932.
+Students worked in the mill to earn money for their education, making flour and Green and Gold Cereal, which was sold throughout Montana and Wyoming.

 - Prescott Commons was listed on the National Register of Historic Places on April 30, 1982.

-- Completed in time for the 2004-2005 school year, Rimview Hall is the newest residence hall facility on campus.
+- Completed in 2004, Rimview Hall is the newest residence hall facility on campus.

 - Containing 50 four-person suites, it houses mostly sophomores, juniors, and seniors.